Brecon Beacons National Park

 How long does it take to climb Pen y Fan?

 Firstly, this walk starts from a lower valley elevation, so the climb is longer.
-Secondly, climbing Pen y Fan from this northerly starting point is also more than 2 km longer.
+Secondly, climbing Pen y Fan from this northern starting point is also more than 2 km longer.

 What other Pen y Fan walking routes are there?

-There are a number of other Pen y Fan routes that you may wish to consider, depending on distance and challenge required:
+There are several other Pen y Fan routes that you may wish to consider, depending on the distance and challenge required:

 - Pen y Fan from Storey Arms